oroinc/documentation/cloud/support.rst

 Create a Support Request
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you are struggling to resolve an issue with the existing documentation and you would like to get technical assistance:
+If you are struggling to resolve an issue with the existing documentation, and you would like to get technical assistance or report security issue:

 #.
 Proceed to the Oro Inc. support desk using the link in your Welcome to Oro Enterprise email.
 #.
 Log into your existing account or register a new one.